Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 13.3 Recent Trends: Illiberal Representative Regimes

 One important global trend among political regimes is the popularity of illiberal representative governments.
 In Hungary, the people have democratically elected to the largest number of political offices a political party that espouses nationalism and values that stand in opposition to global human rights standards.
-In Pakistan, the people have elected Hindu nationalists who have advanced laws supporting Hinduism that many human rights organizations criticize.
+In India, the people have elected Hindu nationalists who have advanced laws supporting Hinduism that many human rights organizations criticize.
 Representative regimes, therefore, do not always embrace the conceptions of individual rights and human equality that are increasingly central in many representative governments.

 Citation/Attribution